gjbex/MLOps-on-HPC/source-code/dvc/README.md

    experiments in R projects.
 1. `experiment-management`: more sophisticated illustration of how to use DVC for managing experiments in simulation or machine learning projects.
+1. `pipeline-experiment`: illustration of how to use DVC for managing experiments in simulation or machine learning projects with pipelines.